ddoodev/guide/docs/index.md

 Or on questions, that are answered in documentation, but are hard to understand and are confusing.

 ## About documentation
 Above, there are some sections which are dedicated to each part of the library.
-To make URLs the same for all languages, titles aren't translated.

 `Advanced guide` tab contains instructions about really hard things, like inter-machines sharding, understanding development process of Rest/Gateway/Cache providers, handling gateway events overloads etc.